-When it comes to the perfect pregnancy diet, you hear so much conflicting information about a diet plan during pregnancy.
-So what are the ultimate best foods to eat and nutrients to get for pregnancy?
-Why should you get choline during pregnancy?
+When it comes to a healthy pregnancy, you hear so much conflicting information about what to eat and what supplements to take.

-Don’t know much about choline?
-Well, it’s an essential nutrient for all ages and stages of life–and there’s a surprising connection between choline and prenatal health.
+Choline is an essential nutrient for all ages and stages of life––and there’s a surprising connection between choline and prenatal health.
 You can get the nutrient both from foods and as a dietary supplement.

-If you’re pregnant, planning on getting pregnant one day, or know anyone who is planning a family, you must read the info that I’m about to share!
+If you’re pregnant, planning on getting pregnant one day, or know anyone who is planning a family, you must read the info that I’m about to share about choline!

 The babies born to moms getting more choline were chiller, less stressed babies—and they had lower levels of cortisol, aka the stress hormone.